 Frequently Asked Questions

 Yes, you can easily make this recipe dairy free.
-You would swap the milk with either almond or coconut milk and swap the butter with any dairy free baking stick.
+You would swap the milk coconut milk and swap the butter with any dairy free baking stick.
 These are simple swaps that will still give you delicious results.

 How to store leftovers

 - Storing the remaining loaf: Wrap the coconut bread in plastic wrap, being sure the that cut end is completely covered so it doesn't dry out.
-Once wrapped, store on the counter up to 4 days.
+Put in an airtight container and store on the counter up to 4 days.

 Looking for other recipes that straddle the line between breakfast and dessert?
 Check these out:

 When you try this recipe and love it 😍 let me know by leaving a comment below or 5 ⭐ rating!

 - 2 ½ cups flour

 - 1 ½ cup sweetened flaked coconut